mtsu-walkerlib/faculty-technology-showcase/information.md

 Visit our LibGuide page for more information.

-Contact Mary Ellen Sloane if you have any questions.
+Contact Mary Ellen Sloane at maryellen.sloane@mtsu.edu if you have any questions.